mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Build refinement type and proof body of the parsed property
 - :heavy_check_mark: Build a syntactic sugar quasiquoter
 - :heavy_check_mark: Possibility to pass options to the custom quasiquoter
-- :heavy_check_mark: Parse options to automatically generate ple annotation, ignore, reflect
+- :heavy_check_mark: Parse options to automatically generate ple, ignore, reflect annotations
+- :heavy_check_mark: Added option to run LH on a single proof
 - [..]
 Give it a try on CList
 - [..]
 Give it a try on Heap